MENTAL HEALTH CLINICIANS

 This section recognizes special issues in suicide assessment and intervention, such as age, hospitalization, and the perinatal period.
 It also addresses the heightened risk of suicide among certain professions, such as military personnel and healthcare workers.
 The section concludes with a list of resources that clinicians may find helpful when dealing with suicidal patients.

 Children and Adolescents

 Record numbers of children and adolescents have been presenting to emergency departments for mental health issues, especially for deliberate self-harm and substance use.
-A recent study found that while the total number of ED visits for children aged 5 to 17 years remained stable between between 2007 and 2016, there was a 60% increase in pediatric ED visits for mental health disorders, a 159% increase in visits for substance use disorders, and a 329% increase in visits related to deliberate self-harm (Lo et al., 2020).
+A recent study found that while the total number of emergency department visits for children aged 5 to 17 years remained stable between 2007 and 2016, there was a 60% increase in pediatric emergency department visits for mental health disorders, a 159% increase in visits for substance use disorders, and a 329% increase in visits related to deliberate self-harm (Lo et al., 2020).

 Suicide risk assessments of adolescents and young adults, especially those with a mood disorder, typically include questions about the presence of non-suicidal self-injury (NSSI), as NSSI has been associated with suicide attempts in this population and others.
 The assessment for NSSI may include questions about the presence of intent to die, the function of or reasons for engaging in the behavior, methods used, frequency and severity of past self-injurious behavior, and the presence of plan and intent to engage in future self-injury (Nock et al., 2006).

 The exact rate of suicide among college students is not entirely clear.
 However, the rate of suicide appears to be lower among college students than their non-student peers (Arria et al., 2009).
 Male students older than 25 showed particularly high rates of suicide, and graduate students have higher rates of suicide than undergraduate students (Haas et al., 2003).

 - More readily available no or low-cost health insurance on campus

 - More supportive peer and mentor environment on campus